 19th December 2020 - 3rd January 2021Free

 Engage with Black History, Culture and Stories

-October is Black History Month, so why not engage with some of the fantastic resources available to learn from and explore the history, stories and culture of black people?
-Here’s some recommendations and suggestions from the Made With Many team, which include both serious subject matter as well as joyful celebrations of black culture.
-Please get in touch if you have additions for our list.
+Engage with some of the fantastic resources available to learn from and explore the history, stories and culture of Black people.
+Here’s some recommendations, which include both serious subject matter as well as joyful celebrations of Black culture.

 (Updated 18th November 2020)